Note:

 2. All competitions in this section are open to Youth Clubs/ Groups, whose members qualify on age grounds.

-3. The festival will, where practicable, provide as much assistance as possible in setting up the stage.
 It is however, the responsibility of each group to ensure that adequate arrangements are in place to cover needs.

 4. All properties MUST BE REMOVED from the hall at the end of the drama competitions.